 Students who have completed post-baccalaureate coursework in Speech-Language Pathology and Audiology may apply for Fall admission to the M.A.
 Program.
+The following courses are prerequisites to the M.A. program.
 Applicants must have completed at least 4 of the following courses or their university's equivalents before applying:

 - Applied Phonetics

 - Neural Processes (or evidence of substantial coverage of neural anatomy in another course)